poolpOrg/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 It then declares that _opensmtpd.org_ and _www.opensmtpd.org_ are resolved as the IP address _82.65.169.200_, and more interestingly to us postmasters, it also declares that _opensmtpd.org_ has two mail exchanger records:
-_mx1.poolp.org_ with a preference of 0 and _mx2.poolp.org_ with a preference of 50.
+_mx-in.poolp.org_ with a preference of 0 and _mx-backup.poolp.org_ with a preference of 50.
 This is done through the use of MX records.

 Note that records may have relative labels,